How Parents Give Away Their Authority

 When only one parent acts as the disciplinarian, your actions say to your child, “I’m not capable of holding you accountable.”
 You end up giving away your authority.

-The same situation can occur when threatening to call a teacher, coach, or other authority figure outside the home.
+The same situation can occur when threatening to call a teacher, coach, or another authority figure outside the home.
 For example,

 “I’m going to call your coach and tell him how you speak to me.”

-There’s nothing wrong with waiting until your spouse is home to discuss your next steps.
-If you need to rely on your partner for something important, James Lehman, child behavior expert and author of multiple parenting programs, wrote specific, effective phrases in his article, Do You Make This Parenting Mistake?
-“Wait till Your Father Gets Home!”
+Keep in mind that there’s nothing wrong with waiting until your spouse is home to discuss your next steps.
+If you need to rely on your partner for something important, James Lehman, child behavior expert and author of The Total Transformation®, wrote specific, effective phrases in this article:

 Here’s to presenting a united front – you’ll both be stronger for it!